GriffinLiang/griffinliang.github.com/_posts/2016-12-23-Life-in-Ottawa.md

 April 12, 2017

 Mo is a strong woman.
-The flower on her coat is for remeberring her son.
-People are unique and they all have their beautiful life.
+The flower on her coat is for remembering her son.
+People are unique and they all have their beautiful lives.

 ***